 so boring at schools doesn't it.

-examples.
-The more the person focuses on the meaning of the
+examples focus attention.
+The more the person focuses on the

 presented information, the more elaborately the encoding is processed.

 When you focus on information in this way, you are linking it up with

 all the information already residing in your brain that provides

 more meaning for it.
 Now as explained previously we usually tend not to

 remember examples so much as the gist of the idea, theory or concept.

 However, despite that, concrete examples of ideas theories or concepts

 are immensely important in forming those ideas, theories or concepts.